dojo/dojo/tests/README.md

 I'll accept pull requests in this repository.
 Once the conversion is complete, it can be squashed and committed to the main repository.

-All Intern tests are currently housed in the "tests-intern" directory with the structure:
+The "tests" directory has the structure:
 ```
-tests-intern/
+tests/
     intern.js - SauceLabs configuration
     intern.local.js - Local Selenium configuration
     functional/ - Functional tests